Under the hood of the Tatuus Renault

 140 HP Fuel-Injected 4 cylinder 1600 cc Engine

-Manufactured by Renault: 2005, 2006, 2010, 2011, 2012 Formula One World Champions, this engine has and almost instantaneous power curve that comes on early and hangs in there all the way to the redline for quick lap times.
+Manufactured by Renault: 2005, 2006, 2010, 2011, 2012, and 2013 Formula One World Champions, this engine has and almost instantaneous power curve that comes on early and hangs in there all the way to the redline for quick lap times.

 MoTeC Onboard Data Acquisition Computer